 Local Selection masks let you remember and recall edit a selection on a layer.
 They work in a similar way to extra channels in other image editing programs.
 One difference is Krita's ability to assign them to specific layers and activate a selection with a single click on the layer.
 Just click the round icon with the dotted outline on the local selection layer in the Layers docker.

 A single layer can contain multiple Local Selection Masks.
 Repeating.
 A single layer can contain multiple Local Selection Masks (LSM).
-This is important because it means that you can, for instance, several different outline parts of an image and save each as its own LSM and then recall it with a single click.
+This is important because it means that you can, for instance, have several different outline parts of an image and save each as its own LSM and then recall it with a single click.
 Without using LSM you would have to create layer upon layer for each mask.
 Not only would this be inefficient for you but also for Krita and the program would slow down trying to keep up with it all.
 LSM’s are one of the most important features in Krita!

 The example below shows three LSM items all attached (under) Layer1.
 Any of these can be activated and used at any time.

 You can modify the global selection the same way you can with a local-selection.
 To do so, you first need to activate the global selection as a layer node.
 To do so, go into.
 The global selection, if you have anything selected, will now appear on the top of the layer stack as a selection mask.
-You can see these elements in the example above.